 - Ask - What do you want from your audience?

 Buddy Burke, known for his coaching at Apple and an integral part of all of our bootcamps at the Sutardja Center, helped students with speaking tips.
 He preaches the three Ps: Pitch, Pace and Pause.
 Moreover, his work with each team helped hone decks, resolve speaking nervousness and empowered them with great presentation skills.
-For more of his pearls of wisdom on the art of presentation, see Buddy's speaking tips.

 Despite all the guidance, under the surface was a fundamental disconnect within the teams.
 Each mentor added, both in the spreadsheet and subsequent emails, that their teams were nervous, despite the coaching and practice.
 Mentors shared that the cultural norms in The Valley were not always applicable to the students.
 This led to a large pivot – the decision to make the end of program pitches voluntary instead of mandatory.
 So, how did it turn out?
 The program was a success for the participants and a key learning opportunity for our team of mentors.
 Results below: